BlakeRain/blakerain.com/content/blog/deploying-anubis-for-self-hosted-forgejo/index.md

 which currently defaults to 24 hours.
 According to the administration interface, this task had run recently (in the past 10 hours):

+{% from "macros/figure.html" import figure %}
-{{< figure src="forgejo-archive-cleanup-task.png" title="The archive clean-up task record in the Forgejo administration interface" >}}
+{{ figure("forgejo-archive-cleanup-task.png", caption="The archive clean-up task record in the Forgejo administration interface") }}

 Surely that wasn't so much activity on my Forgejo instance that there was nearly 60 GB of archives created in the last 24 hours?
 I ran the _Delete all repositories' archives_ maintenance operation,